Prep Cook Resources

 Open

-This guide is written for both seasoned Prep Cooks as well as entry-level Prep Cooks who are looking forward to starting a new career.
+This guide is for both seasoned and entry-level Prep Cooks who are looking to start a new career.

 What Is a Prep Cook?